CristianBuca/The-Aunans/README.md

 --Link to deployed website--

+# **User Experience**

+The app is designed to consolidate all relevant information related to the community and it's activities in a mobile-friendly user interface.

+# **Strategy**

 ##  **Project Goals**
 * Showcase the Aunans Guild to the World of Warcraft community.
 * Showcase Guild achievements.